Bibliography

 Joris Potvlieghe was born in 1967 as second son of organograph and organbuilder Ghislain Potvlieghe and sculptress Gisella De Maeyer.
 He built his first clavichord at the age of 17 according to a personal design, which was inaugurated by Jos Van Immerseel.

 At the university of Leuven and at the Royal Conservatory of Brussels he followed lessons of music history.
-During that time, he did organological research in several German musees together with the piano-fortebuilder from Amsterdam, Jan Van den Hemel.
+During that time, he did organological research in several German museums first his his father (Den Haag 1983, Bad Krozingen 1984, Regensburg 1985) later together with the piano-fortebuilder from Amsterdam, Jan Van den Hemel.

 In the year 1989, when he finished his studies at the Royal Music Conservatory of Brussels, Knack recognised him as "Young Talent in Belgium".

-He is specialised in 18th Century Saxon clavichords and manufactured 60 -all large non fretted clavichords - of them which are to be found in more than 20 countries, played by the grand masters such as Gustav Leonhardt, Jos Van Immerseel, Miklos Spanyi, Benjamin Steens, Menno Van Delft, Andras Schiff, Trevor Pinnock.
+He is specialised in 18th Century Saxon clavichords and manufactured 65 -all large non fretted clavichords - of them which are to be found in more than 20 countries throughout the world, played by the grand masters such as Gustav Leonhardt, Jos Van Immerseel, Miklos Spanyi, Benjamin Steens, Menno Van Delft, Andras Schiff, Trevor Pinnock.

 Since 2013 he studies the viennese piano-forte of Johann Fritz.
 A facsimile (6 octaves, 1816) has been realised in 2019 for Wim Winters.

-He also constructed new organs such as the organ for the church of Grimbergen (Flemish style XVII century), Walfergem (Schnitger, 1680), Leuven Sint-michiel (Contius, 1779), Wondelgem (Contius, 1763), and for Nicolas De Troyer (Stellwagen).
+He also constructed new organs such as the organ for the church of Grimbergen (in Flemish style XVII century), Walfergem (after Schnitger, 1680), Leuven Sint-michiel (after Contius, 1779), Wondelgem (after Contius, 1763), and for Nicolas De Troyer (after Stellwagen).

-He gave lectures about organs, visitors and piano-forte, for the emeritus professors of the University of Leuven, and for Ruckersgenootschap and the university of Torino.
+He gave lectures about organs, clavichords and pianoforte's, for the emeritus professors of the University of Leuven, the Ruckersgenootschap of Antwerp, the University of Torino.